Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Coloring of Paths

-\end{theorem} \begin{proof} We will use Yao's minimax principle~\cite{Yao,BE98b}.
-Let $a=3^b$, for some $b \in \nats$, and consider a path $P = \langle e_1,e_2,\ldots,e_{a-2} \rangle$.
-We will describe a probability distribution $\dist$ over all permutations of the edges of $P$.
-This will be done by describing a randomized adversary.
+\end{theorem} \begin{proof} Let $M\in\mathbb{N}$ be a large even integer and consider a path $P$ consisting of $\frac{5}{2}M+1$ edges.
+We will define a probability distribution over all permutations of the edges of $P$ by describing a randomized adversary.